The Inclusive L.A. Skate Collective Rethinking What "Skater" Looks Like

 The second most important thing Barnes learned from long days of al fresco skating?
 Always wear sunscreen — no matter your skin tone.
 "My mom always expressed the importance of sunscreen to me," she says.
 "It's a big misconception that Black and brown people don't need sun protection."

-To prevent sun damage while she indulges in her passion of boarding outdoors alongside likeminded folks, Barnes reaches for Coppertone's Every Tone SPF 50, a new sunscreen designed specifically with melanated skin in mind.
+To prevent sun damage while she indulges in her passion of boarding outdoors alongside likeminded folks, Barnes reaches for Coppertone's Every Tone SPF 50 Sunscreen Lotion, a new sunscreen designed specifically with melanated skin in mind.
 Barnes loves it for its "very lightweight, smooth, and blendable" formula, but most importantly, it provides a (clear) layer of broad-spectrum protection on any skin tone.

 That’s why Refinery29 teamed up with the iconic sunscreen brand for this episode of Reel Talk, No Shade.
 Catch the video above to learn more from Barnes about the Boos Cruise legacy, inclusivity, and the importance of outdoor sports.